Do you want to find keywords you can rank for in Google in the top 50 (or better) in a few days?

 I created a free masterclass on YouTube.
 It’s 100% free and organized in a playlist.

-The Keyword Golden Ratio can change the way you look at long tail keywords so that you can be confident that your content will get the attention it deserves.
+The Keyword Golden Ratio is one of the best SEO techniques for beginners.
+It can change the way you look at long-tail keywords so that you can be confident that your content will get the attention it deserves.

 It takes skill and effort to find KGR terms, but it’s worthwhile and can help separate you from your competition.